SuhrudhSarathy/SuhrudhSarathy.github.io/_posts/2020-08-08-path-planning.md

 Where $x_n$, $y_n$ and $x_g$, $y_g$ are the $x$, $y$ coordinates of a the node and the goal respectively.
 ### Psuedo Code for the Algorithm
+Here is the most basic version of A-Star search algorithm.
 ```python
 def Astar(start, goal, graph):
     # Set the g, f values for all nodes in the graph